cypherpunk-academy/2064/en/029_2064_A new task.md

 I'm sorry you fell for the CIA intimidation propaganda.
 The Sorat Rangers are a group responsible for assassinations, not for real ones.
 They do not have to be the best of the best to always be successful, because their orders are all placed.
-They are good pilots, but not absolute elite.
+They are good pilots, but not the absolute elite.
 That's how it is in OSIRIS, and it really was."

 Lasse: "In reality?
 You were real?
 It was real?"

 Marlene nodded: "Mhmh.
 And when you caught them today, the formation was on its way to a mission that actually took place in 2027.
-A meeting of presidents and army leaders of the Middle East, in Khandahar.
+A meeting of presidents and army leaders of the Middle East, in Kandahar.
-At that moment, they were being attacked by other combat robots, by Russian ones, but in reality they were also attacked by the CIA, or the CIA. a friendly intelligence agency.
+At that moment, they were being attacked by other combat robots, by Russian ones, but in reality, they were also attacked by the CIA, or a CIA friendly intelligence agency.
 It was probably the Mossad.
 We don't know for sure.
-Anyway, it's gonna go really bad.
+Anyway, after this, it went horrible.
 In OSIRIS and also in reality.
 Because the Five Star isn't coming.
 They'll be shot down shortly before that.
 A few minutes earlier.
 We don't know why it really was like that... in OSIRIS we do.
 In OSIRIS, you were.
-What is happening right now is that due to some misunderstandings in the control center and two wrong commands the whole assembly is bombed into the air.
+What is happening right now is that due to some misunderstandings in the control center and two wrong commands, the whole assembly is bombed into the air.
 Everything will be razed to the ground.
 There were 122 deaths.
 Seven of them presidents."